 Wolfram provides products that are both innovative and independent.
 Their tagline is “Computation Meets Knowledge.”
 This their integration of looks such as Alpha, it seems that this is as close to being true as ever.
 The online platform is doing something that nobody else seems to have done.
 Their language is powerful and highly extensible.
 Visualization almost takes care of itself for basic functions, and documentation happens in a simple text entry mode with markup capabilities.
 Furthermore, the tools to solve mathematical problems are quite easily discerned.
 What does the Mathematica tool not provide?

-At less than $3,000 for a business user and $300 for the home user, the price point is not bad, and Wolfram is very encouraging to the home user.
-It’s highly extensible nature and innovative team makes the package one to watch.
+At less than $3,000 for a business user and $300 for a home user, the price point is not bad, and Wolfram is very encouraging to the home user.
+Its highly extensible nature and innovative team make the package one to watch.
 Keep an eye on this tool for the future or take the plunge yourself.

 The shortcomings are in its extensibility and overall power.
 Expect to be using this data elsewhere through a bit of pain.
 Also, nothing is easily ported to other platforms.
 At well under $2,000, it is an inexpensive tool for its power.
 This is a notebook tool that has maintained its relevance for decades now.